metal3-io/metal3-io.github.io/_posts/2020-02-27-talk-kubernetes-finland-metal3.md

 ## Speakers

-[Maël Kimmerlin](https://www.linkedin.com/in/maelkimmerlin/) Maël Kimmerlin is a Senior Software Enginner at Ericsson.
+[Maël Kimmerlin](https://www.linkedin.com/in/maelkimmerlin/) Maël Kimmerlin is a Senior Software Engineer at Ericsson.
 In his own words:

 *I am an open-source enthusiast, focusing in Ericsson on Life Cycle Management of Kubernetes clusters on Bare Metal.
 I am very interested in the Cluster API project from the Kubernetes Lifecycle SIG, and active in its Bare Metal provider, that is Metal³, developing and encouraging the adoption of this project.*